Protocol Design

 - User liquidation triggers

-- Settlement calculations
+- Settlement calculations (net settlements sum to zero)

-- Premium/collateral flows
+- Collateral flows via vault

 Trusted (Operational):